-- Message Interceptor: To apply integration tests, the framework must intercept, and then, collect the name and the content of messages exchanged among the services the developer wishes to the monitor; - Service mocking: The framework must create a double service [Mes07] (e.g., a mock).
+- Abstraction of choreography: The elements of a choreography such as roles, services, and messages exchanged must be represented by Java5 objects.
+Through these objects, the developer will interact easily with the choreography elements for writing automated tests; - Dynamic generation of web service clients: Given a web service URI, the framework must provide mechanisms for invoking the service operations dynamically. - Message Interceptor: To apply integration tests, the framework must intercept, and then, collect the name and the content of messages exchanged among the services the developer wishes to the monitor; - Service mocking: The framework must create a double service [Mes07] (e.g., a mock).
 Through this object, all web service operations can be mocked.
 This feature is particularly important when production web services cannot be tested (e.g., because of third-party rules) or when a specific scenario needs to be simulated. - Scalability testing support: The framework must support scalability testing.
 The goal is to assess the choreography performance as long as the work load increases.
-To achieve that, we aim at providing features for: (i) applying multiple and parallel requests to services; (ii) measuring the response time of these services and (iii) creating more instance of existing services.
+To achieve that, we aim at providing features for: (i) applying multiple and parallel requests to services; (ii) measuring the response time of these services and (iii) creating more instances of existing services.

-1.3 Document organization
+1.3.
+Document organization

 In Chapter 2, we present the main concepts and terminologies used in this research.
-In Chapter 3, we discuss related works on automated testing of atomic web service and web services compositions.
+In Chapter 3, we discuss related works on automated testing of atomic web services and web services compositions.
 In Chapter 4, we explain the main features of the proposed framework.
-Finally, in Chapter 5 we present our work plan and schedule.
+Finally, in Chapter 5 we present our conclusions and ongoing work.